Creating Custom Pandoc Writers in Lua

 documentation.
 This includes pandoc.write

-to render a document in a format already supported by pandoc.
-The
+can be used to render a document in a format already supported by

-document can be modified before this conversion, as demonstrated
+pandoc.
+The document can be modified before this conversion, as

-in the following short example.
-It renders a document as GitHub
+demonstrated in the following short example.
+It renders a document

-Flavored Markdown, but always uses fenced code blocks, never
+as GitHub Flavored Markdown, but always uses fenced code blocks,

 function Writer (doc, opts)